[Off Topic] My equipment in Mongolia on a motorbike (2/2)

 I love this bag.
 REALLY.

-We are on a travel bag , not a hiking bag.
+This is a travel bag , not a hiking bag.

 It is a bag very appreciated by "digital nomads" for its discreet design and its practicality.

 Finally, know that Goruck also has a small line of sober technical clothing, which looks solid.
-It's perhaps not what I would wear to go for a drink on a terrace, but for an adventure-style trip with Valentin, it would be perfect.
+It's maybe not what I would wear to go for a drink on a terrace, but for an adventure-style trip with Valentin, it would be perfect.

 For those who want to go further, I advise you to read two very nice reviews :

-• the Carryology reviews page ;
+• the reviews page on Carryology;

-• less expensive alternatives to GR1;
+• cheaper alternatives to GR1;

 In addition to this bag, I needed two special "containers", here is what I found...